 Good news, this extension does not require any configuration.
 It works as soon as it is installed.

-The rest of the creation process will take place directly within a page or article using the Visual Builder, as explained below in video or below in step by step version:
+The rest of the pop-up creation process will take place directly within a page or article using the Visual Builder, as explained below:

 Don't delay any longer!
 Discover the Divi theme here !

 Step 1 - Turn your Divi section into a Popup